micmejia/bible-dump/NKJV/Daniel/Dan 2.md

 Whereas you saw the feet and toes, partly of potter's clay and partly of iron, the kingdom shall be divided; yet the strength of the iron shall be in it, just as you saw the iron mixed with ceramic clay.

 ###### 42
-And _as_ the toes of the feet _were_ partly of iron and partly of clay, _so_ the kingdom shall be partly strong and partly [^m]fragile.
+And _as_ the toes of the feet _were_ partly of iron and partly of clay, _so_ the kingdom shall be partly strong and partly fragile.

 ###### 43
 As you saw iron mixed with ceramic clay, they will mingle with the seed of men; but they will not adhere to one another, just as iron does not mix with clay.

 ###### 44
-And in the days of these kings the God of heaven will set up a kingdom which shall never be destroyed; and the kingdom shall not be left to other people; it shall [^n]break in pieces and [^o]consume all these kingdoms, and it shall stand forever.
+And in the days of these kings the God of heaven will set up a kingdom which shall never be destroyed; and the kingdom shall not be left to other people; it shall break in pieces and consume all these kingdoms, and it shall stand forever.

 ###### 45
 Inasmuch as you saw that the stone was cut out of the mountain without hands, and that it broke in pieces the iron, the bronze, the clay, the silver, and the gold--the great God has made known to the king what will come to pass after this.
 The dream is certain, and its interpretation is sure." ## Daniel and His Friends Promoted